amorenoz/ovs-dbg/README.md

 # ovs-dbg
-Scripts that to help debug OVS and OVN
+Scripts to help debug OVS and OVN